 And in that illustration lies a principle younger leaders need to learn as they enter the field of leadership.

 Here’s the principle:

-What disturbs me most is when young leaders fail to live up to their full potential.
+What disturbs me most is when young leaders – or any leaders, for that matter, fail to live up to their full potential.

 - Making excuses for poor performance rather than attempting to improve

-- Demanding more than they are willing to give — maybe especially in regards to respect
+- Demanding more than they are willing to give.

-Wow!
-I told you — hard words.
-They only sting if they’re true.
+I titled this post hard words, but they only sting if they’re true.

-The “big boy and girl” world can be tough, but you can make a huge contribution if you are willing to pay the price.
+The world of leadership can be tough, but you can make a huge contribution if you are willing to pay the price.